Surveillance video from inside Barton Creek Mall reveals chaos during ‘active attack’ call - NewsBreak

 Surveillance video from inside Barton Creek Mall reveals chaos during ‘active attack’ call

-AUSTIN (KXAN) — Surveillance video from the Twisted Cork Wine Bar inside Barton Creek Mall shows the chaos inside as people evacuated during an incident Saturday night.LATEST: Barton Creek Mall deemed ‘safe’ after reports of shooting, robbery
+AUSTIN (KXAN) — Surveillance video from the Twisted Cork Wine Bar inside Barton Creek Mall shows the chaos inside as people evacuated during an incident Saturday night.READ THE LATEST ON THIS SITUATION HERE: Barton Creek Mall deemed ‘safe’ after reports of shooting, robbery

 While the Austin Police Department reported the scene had been cleared as of Saturday night and no injuries were reported, Austin-Travis County emergency responders activated an ‘active attack’ response and law enforcement flooded to the mall when initial calls came in.